Skip to main content

 That matters for contractors because of what a PWA cannot do:

 No geofencing.
 Geofencing uses your phone’s GPS hardware to automatically verify that a crew member is at the job site when they clock in.
-This requires native access to the device’s location services, something a browser-based app does not have.
+This requires native access to the device’s location services, something a browser-based app can’t reach.
 Without geofencing, you’re relying on the honor system for time tracking.
+Your crew could clock in from the couch and you’d never know.

-Limited offline capability.
-When your crew is at a rural job site with no cell signal, a native app can store data locally and sync when service returns.
+No offline mode.
+When your crew is at a rural job site with no cell signal, a native app stores data locally and syncs when service returns.
 A PWA depends on the browser’s cache, which is unreliable.
-If the browser clears its cache or the phone restarts, your crew loses access.
+If the browser clears its cache or the phone restarts, your crew loses access entirely.
+No schedule.
+No task list.
+Nothing.

 No native camera integration.
-Native apps can access your phone’s camera directly for fast photo documentation, automatic uploads, and organized photo storage tied to specific projects.
-A PWA uses the browser’s file picker, which is slower and doesn’t support background uploads.
+Native apps access your phone’s camera directly for fast photo documentation, automatic uploads, and organized photo storage tied to specific projects.
+A PWA uses the browser’s file picker, which is slower, doesn’t support background uploads, and dumps photos into your crew’s personal camera roll instead of organizing them by project.

-For contractors running crews on multiple job sites, this is not a minor detail.
-It’s the difference between software your crew actually uses and software they work around.
+This isn’t just a technical difference.
+It’s a daily reality for your crew.
+A native app loads faster, works without signal, sends real notifications, and ties into your phone’s hardware.
+A PWA is a webpage with a shortcut icon.
+For contractors running crews on multiple job sites, this is the difference between software your crew actually uses and software they work around.

 The Crew Adoption Factor